top of page

 Egg Ingredients:

-• 1 Tablespoon of vanilla protein powder (I used Warrior Blend)
+• 1 Tablespoon of vanilla protein powder - such as Warrior Blend- (optional)

 • 1/2 tsp of alcohol free vanilla* (optional)